ZeusCoderBE/ZeusCoderBE/README.md

 <h1 align="center">Hi everyone 🫷, I'm Quang Huy </h1>
 <h3 align="center">Hi everyone 🫷,

-I'm Quang Huy, but feel free to call me "Zeus."
 I am currently a third-year Data Engineering student at Ho Chi Minh City University of Technology and Education (HCMUTE).

 After graduation, I aim to pursue a career as an AI Engineer or Data Science Specialist.
 My primary interest lies in processing diverse data types, with a particular passion for Natural Language Processing (NLP) and Generative AI.
 I'm excited about the endless possibilities in these fields and look forward to contributing innovative solutions to real-world challenges.</h3>